-(1) The aim of this module is to obtain a deeper understanding of the human musculoskeletal system, its function and biomechanical analysis, pathologies and possible treatment strategies in surgery and rehabilitation.
+(1) The module's goal is to obtain a deeper understanding of biomedical engineering principles, the human musculoskeletal system, its function, and related biomechanical analysis, pathologies, possible treatment strategies in surgery and rehabilitation.

-(3) Current clinical topics such as osteoporosis, fracture fixation osteoarthritis and neurorehabilitation are addressed.
-Treatment methods such as fracture fixation, primary stability and joint replacements are discussed.
+(3) Current clinical topics will be addressed, like osteoporosis, fracture fixation osteoarthritis, and neurorehabilitation.
+Treatment methods such as fracture fixation, primary stability, and joint replacements will be discussed besides.

-(4) A deeper insight is provided into technologies for human motion analysis (measurement technologies and performance analysis).
+(4) A more profound insight will be provided into technologies for human motion analysis (measurement technologies and performance analysis).

-Basic knowledge in anatomy, functional anatomy and pathology (fracture, neuro, orthopaedics, osteosynthesis)
+Basic knowledge in cell biology, anatomy, functional anatomy and pathology (fracture, neuro, orthopaedics, osteosynthesis)

-There will be two main subjects: a) prosthetics as well as b) current clinical topics.
-The students will learn more about these subjects and will understand why they are particularly important in the field of medical engineering.
+There will be lectures on the following main subjects: a) biomedical engineering) prosthetics as well as c) clinical topics.
+The students will learn more about these subjects and understand why these topics are significant in medical engineering.

 Contents of Module